lasersharkkiller/security_stuff/SentinelOne Hunting/Privilege Escalation/readme.md

 OR ((TgtProcName = "netsh.exe" AND TgtProcCmdLine ContainsCIS "add helper") OR (RegistryPath ContainsCIS "SOFTWARE\Microsoft\NetSh" AND EventType = "Registry Value Create"))
 OR ((FileFullName = "C:\program.exe" AND EventType In ("File Creation","File Modification")) OR TgtProcImagePath = "C:\program.exe")
 OR ((SrcProcCmdScript ContainsCIS "Add-Content $profile -Value" AND SrcProcCmdScript ContainsCIS "Start-Process") OR (TgtProcCmdLine ContainsCIS "Add-Content $profile" AND TgtProcCmdLine In Contains Anycase ("Start-Process","& ","cmd.exe /c")))
+OR ((TgtProcName = "mavinject.exe" AND TgtProcCmdLine ContainsCIS "/injectrunning") AND (SrcProcName Not In ("AppVClient.exe") AND SrcProcParentName Not In ("smss.exe")))
+OR (RegistryKeyPath ContainsCIS "\Control\Lsa\Security Packages" AND (SrcProcName Not In ("services.exe","SetupHost.exe","svchost.exe") AND SrcProcCmdLine Does Not ContainCIS "system32\wsauth.dll") and srcProcParentName != "XenDesktopVdaSetup.exe")
 ```